Cavelier

 The Museum's Cavalier, an SA102.5, was donated in an incomplete stage of construction, and is currently on loan to the Hallam Secondary College in Melbourne.

-It should be noted that plans for the SA102.5 are no longer available from the marketers.
+Home builders please note that plans for the SA102.5 are no longer available.

 TECHNICAL DATA